geeknik/my-awesome-stars/README.md

 ## C# #

+- [H4NM/WhoYouCalling](https://github.com/H4NM/WhoYouCalling) - Records an executable's network activity into a Full Packet Capture file (.pcap) and much more.
 - [2Retr0/GodotOceanWaves](https://github.com/2Retr0/GodotOceanWaves) - FFT-based ocean-wave rendering, implemented in Godot
 - [MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base](https://github.com/MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base) - This project is a third-person multiplayer game using Unity with Photon Fusion for networking.
 The game features a third-person controller setup with player movement, camera management using Cinemachi
 - [reecdeep/segugio](https://github.com/reecdeep/segugio) - Segugio allows the execution and tracking of critical steps in the malware detonation process, from clicking on the first stage to extracting the malware's final stage configuration.